Frequently Asked Questions - Washington School

 Is food provided on my climb or course?

 Courses: Please review the Sample Menu Plan.
 As part of the curriculum, you are responsible for your own food.
-For summit climbs such as Rainier, you will need to provide your own lunches.
 Before departing for the trailhead, we will check and organize personal/group gear.
 Additionally, if necessary we will make one final stop for groceries.
 However, it is advisable to purchase most of your bulk foods before we meet.
 If you are staying in Seattle, there are numerous supermarkets as well as the flagship REI, North Face, and Patagonia gear shops for fresh and prepackaged foods.

 Note for 13-day students: Following the first six days of the program we will return to our vehicle and travel to the rock climbing area.
 At this time we will re-supply our food and have time to shower.
 Initially you need only to carry food for the first six days.
 Our 13-day program is our most physically demanding course.